 Practice non-discrimination (agencies with a religious affiliation, will not refuse service to a client based on religion, nor engage in religious proselytizing or religious counseling in any program receiving Federal funds)

-Have a voluntary board if private, not-for-profit
+Have a voluntary board that meets at least semi-annually.

 Eligible organizations may request a minimum of $1,000 per organization.